CGrannan/building-boardgame-recommendation-systems/README.md

 2. An organized **README.md** file
 3. Presentation slides

-These compnents are described in detail in the rubric for the final capstone project [here](https://docs.google.com/spreadsheets/d/1YUC5_QVu8BEd7xBJumzspH40-KuJtL9KQInQYXGi5bE/edit?usp=sharing).
+The requirements for these components are described in detail in the rubric for the final capstone project [here](https://docs.google.com/spreadsheets/d/1YUC5_QVu8BEd7xBJumzspH40-KuJtL9KQInQYXGi5bE/edit?usp=sharing).
 You can learn how your teacher will use the rubric to review the project [here](https://github.com/learn-co-curriculum/dsc-campus-capstone-project-review).

 ## Final Project Proposals (2 project ideas)